xprsso/Xprsso/README.md

  }
 ```
 You  can specify multiple param middlware to be used with the ```->``` syntax.
-Make sure they call next or it will hang you application.
+Make sure they call next or it will hang your application.

 ```
 {